 Aside from this Bay-wide phenomenon, localised impact on and subsequent improvements in health have been detected in the Yacht Club Basin and at the monitoring sites adjacent to the Sea Harvest discharge pipe.
 At one point (2008) benthic fauna had been almost eliminated from the Yacht Club Basin in Small Bay, owing to very high levels of trace metals and organic contaminants at this site (TOC, Cu, Cd and Ni).
 A similar scenario was evident in 2017 (high organic loading from discharge of fish waste) at Sea Harvest nearby.
 Benthic macrofauna communities in this area have, however, recovered steadily year-on-year since this time and are now almost on a par with other sites in Small Bay.
-Other notable changes in the health of benthic communities include the return of the suspension feeding sea-pen Virgularia schultzei to Big Bay and Langebaan Lagoon since 2004, as well as an increase in the percentage biomass of large, long-lived species such as the tongue worm Listriolobus capensis, previously Ochetostoma capense, and several gastropods.
-Certain areas of Small Bay that experience reduced water circulation patterns in (e.g., base of the Iron Ore Terminal, near the Small Craft Harbour and near mussel rafts) which results in the accumulation of fine sediment, organic material and trace metals (aggravated by anthropogenic inputs) still have impoverished macrofauna communities.
+Other notable changes in the health of benthic communities include the return of the suspension feeding sea-pen Virgularia schultzei to Big Bay and Langebaan Lagoon since 2004, as well as an increase in the percentage biomass of large, long-lived species such as the tongue worm Listriolobus capensis, and several gastropods.
+Certain areas of Small Bay that experience reduced water circulation patterns in (e.g., base of the iron ore terminal, near the Small Craft Harbour and near mussel rafts) which results in the accumulation of fine sediment, organic material and trace metals (aggravated by anthropogenic inputs) still have impoverished macrofauna communities.
+Further to this, disturbance at the LPG site in Big Bay following installation of the Single Point Mooring (SPM) has resulted in reduced indices of abundance, biomass, and diversity in this area.
+Although highly localised, the negative impact of this development on the benthic macrofaunal community is significant.
+The latest results from this location do, however, indicate some improvement - further monitoring is required to determine whether full recovery has been achieved or not.